MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 ### ![Cut](../images/ic_menu_cut_holo_light.png) Cut

-Move the way to the internal copy and paste buffer removing it fron the data.
+Move the way to the internal copy and paste buffer removing it from the data.

 ### ![Delete](../images/tag_menu_delete.png) Delete